Charles Huntziger: Interwar period

-By the end of 1918, Huntziger was Deputy Chief of the General Staff of the Allied armies in Constantinople (2nd and 3rd bureaus) with the rank of lieutenant colonel.
+General d'Espèrey promoted Huntziger to lieutenant colonel in December and, by the end of 1918, he was Deputy Chief of the General Staff of the Allied armies in Constantinople (2nd and 3rd bureaus).
 Having established himself as a specialist in the Balkans, he was sent on missions to southern Russia and Romania in 1919.
-He returned to France in 1920 decorated with the Legion of Honour and assumed the position of Deputy Chief of Staff in the office of the Minister of War.
-In 1921, he enrolled at the Centre for Advanced Military Studies [fr] and served in the Directorate of Colonial Troops, being conferred the rank of colonel in 1922.
+Huntziger returned to France in January 1920 and assumed the position of deputy chief of staff to Minister of War André Lefèvre.
+In January 1921, he enrolled at the Centre for Advanced Military Studies [fr] and became head of the 1st Bureau (organisation) of the Directorate of Colonial Troops in September, being conferred the rank of colonel in 1922.

 Brazilian military exercises with French instructors in Belo Horizonte, 1931.
 Huntziger is fourth from the left.

+Between 1924 and 1928, Huntziger commanded the French occupation corps [fr] in the French concession in Tianjin.
+He returned to France in early 1928 and assumed the position of chief of staff of the General Inspectorate of Colonial Troops in February.
+Huntziger was promoted to the rank of brigadier general in December, making him the youngest general in the French Army at 48.

-Between 1924 and 1928, Huntziger commanded the French occupation corps in the French concession in Tianjin.
-He was subsequently placed in command of the French military mission to Brazil between 1930 and 1934, during which time he was promoted to major general.
-That same year, he was named commander-in-chief of the French forces in the Levant.
+Huntziger was assigned to command the French military mission to Brazil between 1930 and 1934, during which time he was promoted to major general.
+In April 1934, he assumed the position of commander-in-chief of the French forces in the Levant.
 Huntziger was subsequently selected to assist the negotiations pertaining to the 1936 Franco-Lebanese and Franco-Syrian treaties.
 According to historian Pierre Rocolle, he skillfully reconciled divergent interests, particularly ethnic tensions, and demonstrated a "masterful command of diplomatic protocol".
+Returning to France in 1938, Huntziger was promoted to général d'armée in April and became a member of the Conseil supérieur de la guerre in May.

 Having initially established useful contacts in attendance at Mustafa Kemal Atatürk's funeral, Huntziger was selected to lead the Franco-Turkish rapprochement.
 In July 1939, he was entrusted with leading the military mission to negotiate the Tripartite Treaty of Ankara [de] and presented its findings to Prime Minister Édouard Daladier in Paris and the British government in London.
 Huntziger had been proposed as the new High Commissioner of the Levant but this was opposed by General Maurice Gamelin who wanted to reserve him for an important command in France.
-He was replaced in the Levant in August by General Maxime Weygand who headed the broader Eastern Mediterranean Theater of Operations and finalised the treaty with the Turks.
+He was replaced in the Levant in August by General Maxime Weygand who headed the broader Eastern Mediterranean Theatre of Operations and finalised the treaty with the Turks.